sportalliance/nerves_system_radxa_cm3/README.md

 | WiFi                 | Disabled, No working driver |
 | HW Watchdog          | ? |

+## Versioning

+The version numbers of this repo are set to be compatible to the [Nerves System RPI4](https://github.com/nerves-project/nerves_system_rpi4).

+E.g. v1.20.2 of this repo has the same package dependencies as v1.20.2 of the [Nerves System RPI4](https://github.com/nerves-project/nerves_system_rpi4).

+This makes it easier to use this repo as a drop-in replacement for the Raspberry PI 4.

 ## Building

 ### Building for the Radxa CM3